 "I just had my first HIGH acuity shift at my new job and it was crazy.
 I just wanted to say thanks for my training at Beaumont RO.
 I felt prepared and confident in being able to handle the workload in a safe and efficient manner."

-Beaumont is an ideal setting to launch an academic career.
+Corewell Health William Beaumont University Hospital is an ideal setting to launch an academic career.
 With multiple research faculty and an extensive support staff working on dozens of research projects, you'll have the opportunity and support to design, execute, present, and publish research that meets your needs and interests.
 Each year our residents land fellowship positions in all areas from PEM to Critical Care and beyond, and several graduate straight into faculty positions at academic centers.

-Beaumont is consistently rated as one of the premier hospitals in the country, exemplary in clinical care and academic research.
+Corewell Health William Beaumont University Hospital is consistently rated as one of the premier hospitals in the country, exemplary in clinical care and academic research.
 It is located in Royal Oak, Michigan just outside of Detroit and is affiliated with Oakland

 University William Beaumont, School of Medicine.
 An 1100 bed hybrid academic and community hospital, it is the only Level 1 Trauma Center in Oakland country.
-Beaumont houses one the busiest and oldest EDs in the country with over 120,000 visits in 2019.
+Corewell Health/Beaumont houses one the busiest and oldest EDs in the country with over 120,000 visits in 2023.

 Our residents have the opportunity to train at our sister hospital in Troy, Michigan, a 520-bed community hospital that sees over 100,000 patients annually.